-The hysterical response from most of the World Governments to the Covid-19 pandemia is an evident phenomenon, featured by measures not supported by solid rational nor evidence, but just driven by the feeling that inaction might be worse.
-In fact, in situations where the correct decision is unclear, our automatic response tends to be based in action, ignoring the potential benefits of inaction.
+The hysterical widespread response from most of the World Governments to the SARS COV-2 virus has been featured by measures not supported by solid rationality nor scientific evidence, but just driven by the feeling that inaction might be worse.
+Indeed, in situations where the correct decision is unclear, our automatic response is leant to action, ignoring – by default – the potential benefits of inaction.

-A study by Bar-Eli et al. (2007) has analyzed how the action bias works.
-In soccer, when a penalty is awarded, it will a contest among the keeper and goal keeper.
+A study by Bar-Eli et al. (2007) has analyzed how the action bias works in soccer, when a penalty kick is awarded.
+In soccer a penalty kick is a contest among the keeper and goal keeper.

-The authors examined penalty kicks from top leagues and championships world wide, and 311 suck kicks were found.
-A panel of three independent judges was used to analyze the direction of the kick and the direction of the movement by the goalkeeper.
+The authors examined 331 penalty kicks from top leagues and championships world wide.
+A panel of three independent judges was used to analyze the direction of the kicks and the direction of the movements by the goalkeeper.

 The kicks were equally distributed with one third of the kicks aimed to the left, one third aimed to the right and one third to the left of the goal mouth.

 The researchers, then, calculated the success rate from the combinations of kicks and jumps.
-The best strategy was when the goalkeeper stayed in the centre of the goal mouth: he saved 60% of the kicks aimed to the centre, far higher than his saving rate when he dived either left or right (30%).
+The best strategy was when the goalkeeper stayed in the centre of the goal mouth: he saved 60% of the kicks aimed to the centre, far higher than his 30% saving rate when he dived either left or right.

 However, far from following the optimal strategy of the centre, goalkeepers would stay in the centre just 6.3% of the time!

-The action bias, displayed by the keepers, is clearly a suboptimal behavior patten.
+The action bias, displayed by the goalkeepers, is clearly a suboptimal behavior pattern.

-The action bias is even more evident in the field in investment and trading.
-Because the investor would forget that inaction is also a decision.
-As Paul Samuelson once opined “Investing should be dull.
+The action bias is widespread in the field of investment and trading.
+The bias towards action is one of the strongest forces in business investing for several reasons: 1)the investor would not consider that inaction is also a decision 2) action signals to yourself and others that you’re not oblivious to risks 3)action is the only signal to others that you’re worth your salary (this is true for financial advisors) 4)it can provide the illusion of control in a world where so much is out of your hands 5) action is exciting, inaction is boring.
+But as Paul Samuelson once opined “Investing should be dull.
 It should not be exciting.
 Investing should be more like watching paint dry or watching grass grow“.
 If you want excitement, take $800 dollars and go to Las Vegas”.

-The action bias regularly manifests in the health sector, specifically, when it comes to treating patients with unusual symptom presentations that doesn’t seem to require urgent care.
-It’s been shown that, if there’s no clear diagnosis, the majority of doctors prefer to run tests to attempt to find the root of the problem, rather than schedule a follow-up to see if symptoms have changed.
-The inaction bias in medicine leads to Overdiagnosis and Overtreament, magnifying the field of Incidentalomas.
+The action bias regularly manifests in the health sector, specifically, when it comes to treating patients with unusual symptoms that do not seem to require urgent care.
+It’s been shown that – if there’s no clear diagnosis – the majority of doctors prefer to run tests attempting to find the root of the problem, rather than to schedule a follow-up checking if symptoms have changed.
+The action bias in medicine would lead to Overdiagnosis (and Incidentalomas) and Overtreament.